 - If you take warfarin, ask whether you need extra INR monitoring after starting or stopping vitamin E.

-- Get urgent medical help for serious bleeding symptoms such as black stools, vomiting blood, severe headache, or bleeding that will not stop.
+- Get urgent medical help for serious bleeding symptoms such as black stools, vomiting blood, severe headache, or bleeding that won’t stop.